 This may seem like an obvious cause for electrical equipment failing, but loss of power can affect masts in different ways.
 Each mast runs on a mains power supply.
 A complete loss of service from the mains will take a mast completely out of use.

 A number of objects can interfere with network performance.
-Anything from hills and valleys, to large buildings, structures and vegetation can impact or limit the signal.
-Newly built structures or buildings and growing trees can cause an outage by reflecting or absorbing the radio link between two masts.
+Anything from hills and valleys, to large buildings, structures and vegetation can affect or limit the signal.
+Newly built structures or buildings and growing trees can cause an outage by reflecting or absorbing the radio link between 2 masts.
 In the case of trees, we’ll often try and contact the land owner to work through these issues.

 Weather can also impact your signal.
 In summer, hot temperatures can cause aircon systems to fail within the mast sites, whereas in winter heavy rain and snow can cause signal failure.
 Strong winds can sometimes damage the antennas by changing their direction.